Xcode1234/Sinhala-English_Dictionary/README.md

 Follow the above steps and install Xcode Additional Tools.

 Copy the source files to the project_templates file location on your Dictionary Development Kit.
-(Make sure not to copy the folder.
-Just copy the files)
+(Or just rename the folder Sinhala-English_Dictionary to project_templates. **(Make sure to duplicate the folder.)**)

 Then copy the folder to your desired location.